SamuelHLewis/musicmaker/README.md

 # musicmaker
-Generate new music using machine learning
+Generate new music using machine learning.